qianyunfan/Obsidian-Vault/cs learn/git/tutorial.md

 - `git reset` means rollback to the previous version.
 Use HEAD^^^ or HEAD~3 as parameter.
 Git use HEAD as a pointer to point which is current version.Can also use version code as parameter to reset version.
 - `git reflog` show all your options and version code.
 - `git checkout`
 	1. Add `-- filename` as suffix.
-Means restore this file to , cancel change.
+Means restore this file to the version of repository, cancel local change.
 -